 There are also many things to do in Bruges such as a canal cruise, exploring one of the many museums or churches such as Basilica of the Holy Blood, or taking a walk through Minnewater Park nearby.
 Adding to this, if you want to taste something typical then try some Belgian chocolate!

-If you are wondering how many days should you spend in Bruges, you should dedicate at least 2 days in Bruges.
+If you are wondering how many days should you spend in Bruges, you should dedicate at least 1 day or 2 days in Bruges.
 Try a weekend in Bruges and follow this 48 hours in Bruges itinerary.